tno-terminology-design/tev2-specifications/docs/spec-tools-envisaged/11-ict.md

 <TabItem value="term"><br/>

 :::info Editor's note
-As header fields for `term` termtypes need to be discussed, we do not yet specify any constraints
+As header fields for `term` termTypes need to be discussed, we do not yet specify any constraints
 :::

 </TabItem>